mark-watson/Java-AI-Book/manuscript/semantic_web.md

 Why is this useful?
 For at least two reasons:

 -   You can query an RDF data store for all triples that use property containsPlace and also match triples with properties equal to containsCity, containsCountry, or containsState.
 There may not even be any triples that explicitly use the property containsPlace.
 -   Consider a hypothetical case where you are using two different RDF data stores that use different properties for naming cities: **cityName** and **city**.
 You can define **cityName** to be a sub-property of **city** and then write all queries against the single property name **city**.
 This removes the necessity to convert data from different sources to use the same Schema.
+You can also use OWL to state property and class equivalency.

 In addition to providing a vocabulary for describing properties and class membership by properties, RDFS is also used for logical inference to infer new triples, combine data from different RDF data sources, and to allow effective querying of RDF data stores.
 We will see examples of all of these features of RDFS when we later start using the Jena libraries to perform SPARQL queries.